pawelwiejkut/pawelwiejkut.dev/content/posts/sac_app_dropdown_cascade.md

     appendFilePath: true # to append file path to Edit link
 ---

-In this part of the tutorial, we are focusing on creating a filter on the dropdown in SAC APP.

 1. First of all lets put a two new dropdowns and three texts

 {{<figure align=center src="/sac_app_dropdown_cascade/1.png"  width="80%" >}}